CtrlK

 Completeness

-Clearly answers both what ('evaluates foothold retention and lateral movement') and when ('Use when testing persistence, session resilience, and detection/response effectiveness during a pen test') with explicit trigger guidance.
+Clearly answers both 'what' (evaluates attacker foothold retention and lateral movement after initial compromise) and 'when' (explicit 'Use when testing persistence, session resilience, and detection/response effectiveness during a pen test').

 3 / 3